ilijapet/smartCOOP_project_plain_javascript_version/smartCOOP/README.md

 - Get real time market price on the day of selling and not lowest average season price
 - Cut different contraparty risks (corporative and cooperative one)
 - Cost effective way to manage cooperative
 - Increased number of possible buyers.
 In the blockchain world you don't need to know or trust buyers or to have already developed relations with them to be able to effectively do business with them.
-This can drastically increases the number of potential business partners and lowers legal and logistical cost of doing business.
+This can drastically increases the number of potential business partners and lower legal and logistical cost of doing business.

 ### 3) Project assumption: